Skip to content

 }

-mappedBy: "owner" means "the owner property on the Cat entity holds the foreign key." @OneToMany itself does not create a column in the DB.
-It simply enables fetching related data during queries.
+mappedBy: "owner" means "the owner property on the Cat entity holds the foreign key."
+This tells the ORM which column to use in the JOIN.

 Hint mappedBy supports IntelliSense auto-completion for the target entity's property names.
 When you type mappedBy: "" in your IDE, Cat entity's property list will be displayed.
 The same applies to @ManyToMany's mappedBy and @OneToOne's inverseSide.